 optional(tag) type name

-optional keyword denotes an optional value with the given tag.
+optional keyword, new in Ice 3.5, denotes an optional value with the given tag.
 The value for

 tag must be a non-negative integer.